 We stopped off at the co-op student rooming house where I lived at the time,

-went into a vacant room with a wooden floor, Thom sat on his newly acquired chair, and I sat on a guitar case.
-It was sometime around midnight, the proverbial bewitching hour when Blues musicians sell their souls to the devil to acquire more musical prowess...
-Thom showed me a few Ragtime style chords and progressions to a Reverend Gary Davis tune (probably "Death Don't Have No Mercy"), and to a tune called "The Beat From Ramparts Street".
+went into a vacant room with a nice wooden floor, Thom sat on his newly acquired chair, and I sat on a guitar case.
+Since it was around midnight, the proverbial bewitching hour when Blues musicians sell their souls to the devil to acquire more musical prowess...
+Thom showed me a few Ragtime style chords and progressions for a Reverend Gary Davis tune ("Death Don't Have No Mercy"), and to a tune called "The Beat From Ramparts Street".
 That is how Thom became my musical mentor.

-A friend of mine from the University had just opened up a little cafe on Brunswick Ave. and Thom and I spent hours playing music and just taking it easy there (the food was pretty good too!).
+A friend of mine at the University of Toronto had just opened up a little cafe on Brunswick Ave. and Thom and I spent hours playing music and just taking it easy there (the food was pretty good too!).

 "Do Nothing 'Till You Hear From me"